opencontrol/ATOdashboard/_controls/datagov/AC/AC-2a.md

     note: ""
 ---
 ## Applications and Websites
+`18F identifies and selects the following types of information system accounts to support organizational missions/business functions: individual, group, system, application.`

 ```
-The Application system owner (SO) should ensure its applications provide a way to manage user’s access using identifiers (i.e. individual, group, system, application, guest/anonymous, and temporary)
-if required and not handled by the 18F DevOps team.
+The Application system owner (SO) should ensure its applications provide a way to manage user’s access using identifiers (i.e. individual, group, system, application, guest/anonymous, and temporary) if required and not handled by the 18F DevOps team.
 ```

 [Geo.Data.gov](http://geoplatform.gov)